alizardguy/myblog/myblog/_posts/2023-08-16-neos-new-post.md

 # My Takeaway

 I picked up NeosVR in 2020 during the pandemic, I was not mentally in a good place and this game was strongly responsible for reigniting my passion to create things.
 The Neos community is the first community I have ever felt at home online.
-While I could go through the whitepaper line by line, I really feel no need to as people smarter than me already have.
+While I could go through the whitepaper line by line, I feel no need to as people smarter than me already have.
 I feel sadness for what we are leaving behind, but I am excited about what is ahead.
+I resent Karel for what they have done to the community, but I do feel that we have a clear path forward and will be able to recover from this.